array-addu/WearablePack-SamsungGear2/README.md

 Samsung Gear 2 watch itself doesn't run Android Operating System.
 Instead it runs on Samsung's open-source <a href="http://tizen.org" target="_blank">Tizen OS</a> that's built in C++.
 Tizen OS allows people to build apps in either HTML5 or C++ (native).
 However Samsung Gear 2 only allows us to build HTML5 apps.

 ##Getting Started
-Because of the way Samsung Gear 2 works, you will be building:
+Because of the way Samsung Gear 2 works, you will be building two apps:

 1. An Android App that talks to Salesforce and authenticates user.
 2. A Tizen web app that communicates with the android app and displays info on the watch.